attahemma/attahemma/README.md

 <div align="center">

-### Share some love with Starring repositories and following me on twitter
+### Share some love with Starring repositories and following me on github

 </div>